Syhids/van-guardian-server/README.md

 # Van Guardian - Server
-Van Guardian is a service that analyzes images of a camper-van interior and returns a concise safety assessment.
+Van Guardian is a Ktor HTTP service that analyzes images of a camper-van interior and returns a concise safety assessment.
 It uses LLMs via **Ollama** to produce image descriptions and translations.

 ## How it works